pojosontheweb/ttt/README.md

 	<div class="foo">
 		<%= foo.getBar() %>
 	</div>

+### Compiling templates

+Before you build your app the way you usually do, you need to compile the templates to Java code.
+This can be done in several ways (see the last section).

-The compiler will generate a `com.xyz.myapp.MyTemplate` class with one constructor that you can use in your Java code :
+For the example above, the compiler will generate a `com.xyz.myapp.MyTemplate` class with one constructor that accepts the args as defined in the template's signature, and a `render` method :

+### Rendering templates

+Compiled templates are regular Java classes that you can use anywhere:

 	Foo foo = ... ;
 	try (Writer out = new PrintWriter(System.out)) {